muratk5n/thirdwave/en/README.md

 Marcus: "Machine intelligence is increasingly being linked to claims about sentience, language processing, and an ability to comprehend and transform natural language into a range of stimuli.
-We systematically analyze the ability of DALL·E 2 to capture 8 grammatical phenomena pertaining to compositionality that are widely discussed in linguistics and pervasive in human language: binding principles and coreference, passives, word order, coordination, comparatives, negation, ellipsis, and structural ambiguity.
+We systematically analyze the ability of [an NLP system named] DALL·E 2 to capture 8 grammatical phenomena pertaining to compositionality that are widely discussed in linguistics and pervasive in human language: binding principles and coreference, passives, word order, coordination, comparatives, negation, ellipsis, and structural ambiguity.
 Whereas young children routinely master these phenomena, learning systematic mappings between syntax and semantics, DALL·E 2 is unable to reliably infer meanings that are consistent with the syntax of the prompts"

 [PDF](https://arxiv.org/ftp/arxiv/papers/2210/2210.12889.pdf)